-A NOMINATION is a legally binding, written instruction that tells the Credit Union what to do with your money after your death.
+A NOMINATION is a legally binding, written instruction that informs the Credit Union about the desired handling of your money after your death.

 What happens to my shares when I die?

-Members of the Credit Union can nominate a person to receive their Credit Union Shares and insurance benefits (if any) up to €23,000 on their death.
+Credit Union members have the option to nominate an individuals to receive their Credit Union Shares and insurance benefits (if any) up to €23,000 upon their death.

 Who can I nominate?

-A member can nominate anyone…… family or friend or group of people.
-It is important that members review their nomination form regularly.
+A member has the flexibility to nominate anyone—whether a family member (s) or friend (s).
+It is important for members to review their nomination form regularly.

 Can I change my nomination?

-Yes, by filling in a new nomination form.
-A nomination becomes invalid if the member gets married or the person that has been nominated dies.
-It is a good idea therefore to review the nomination from time to time, in order to ensure that the person/s nominated is/are the most appropriate.
-Note Divorce or legal separation will not revoke a nomination.
+Yes, members can update their nomination by completing a new nomination form.
+A nomination becomes invalid if the member gets married or if the nominated person dies.
+Therefore, it is advisable to periodically review the nomination to ensure that the nominated person or persons are still the most appropriate choices.

 Should I ask about my nomination?

-Yes, a member of staff will be delighted to confirm whether you have completed a nomination and who your nominee is.
+Yes, a member of staff will be delighted to confirm whether you have completed a nomination and identify your nominee.

 My parents joined me years ago as a child?

-If you joined as a child you would not have had a nomination form completed.
-Once you reach the age of 16 you will need to fill out the nomination form.
+If you joined as a child, you might not have completed a nomination form.
+Once you reach the age of 16, you will need to fill out the nomination form.

 Members please note the following:

 - A nomination must be in writing.
-You may obtain a nomination form from any of our offices.
+Nomination forms are available at any of our offices.

-- The statutory maximum amount that will be paid out under a nomination is currently €23,000.
+- The current statutory maximum pay out under a nomination is €23,000.
 Any amount in excess of this balance will form part of your estate.

-- If you elect not to complete a nomination, the proceeds of your account will form part of your estate on your death and will be dealt with under the terms of your will, or if you have made no will, under the rules of intestacy or under the small payments provision.*
+- In the event you choose not to complete a nomination, the account proceeds upon your death will become part of your estate.
+They will be handled according to your will, or in the absence of a will, under the rules of intestacy or the small payments provision.*

 - You may revoke or vary your nomination at any time by completing a new nomination form.

-- A nomination is not revocable or variable by the terms of your will or by a codicil to your will cannot revoke or alter a nomination.
+- The terms of your will or a codicil to your will cannot revoke or alter a nomination.

-- A nomination is automatically revoked when your nominee dies before you.
+- The nomination is automatically revoked if your nominee dies before you.
 In this case, you should consider completing a new nomination.
 If you do not, your property in the credit union will form part of your estate.

-- A nomination is automatically revoked by your subsequent marriage.
-Note Divorce or legal separation will not revoke a nomination.
+- Subsequent marriage automatically revokes a nomination.
+Notably, divorce or legal separation will not revoke a nomination.

-- Where your personal circumstances change (e.g. marriage, divorce or separation) you should review your nomination at that time.
+- If your personal circumstances change (e.g., marriage, divorce, or separation), it is advisable to review your nomination at that time.